google/WebFundamentals/src/content/en/tools/chrome-devtools/javascript/step-code.md

 ### Enable the async call stack

-Enable the async call stack feature to gain more visibiliy into the execution of your asynchronous function calls.
+Enable the async call stack feature to gain more visibility into the execution of your asynchronous function calls.

 1. Open the **Sources** panel of DevTools.